 What are Golden Grains?

-4GRAIN® eggs come from hens fed a wholesome diet, enhanced with Vitamin E and including these four grains: corn, wheat, flax, and soybeans.
+4GRAIN®eggs come from hens fed a wholesome diet, enhanced with Vitamin E and derived from wholesome grains and legumes like corn, wheat, flax, canola and/or soybeans.

 Are 4GRAIN® eggs kosher?

 Yes.
 The Orthodox Union, the largest kosher certification organization in the world, certifies 4GRAIN® eggs as kosher.
 Each 4GRAIN® carton carries the OU symbol to clearly identify it as kosher.
 For Kosher information, see www.oukosher.org

 You can find 4GRAIN® eggs in the egg section of dairy cases in select grocery stores across the country.
 If you are unable to find 4GRAIN® eggs at your local store, ask your dairy manager, and then please e-mail us at sales@4GRAIN.com so we can work together to bring 4GRAIN® eggs to your supermarket.